Maxinho96/asw-project/README.md

 ```
     ./run-curl-client.sh <requests_number> <sleep_time>
 ```
-   if requests_number is 0, the client will do infinite requests sleep_time is the sleep time between two requests (in seconds)
+   if requests_number is 0, the client will do infinite requests, sleep_time is the sleep time between two requests (in seconds)